carlynorama/USDServiceProvider/README.md

 # USDServiceProvider

-Initial proof of concept for using OpenUSD Library in a MacOS or Linux project written in Swift.
+Initial proof of concept for using OpenUSD Library in a MacOS (Linux, soon) project written in Swift.

+This Library expects the programmer to have a known-good build of OpenUSD, using the

+- system's default build of python
+- a pyenv managed version of python
+- a version of python at `/Library/Frameworks/Python.framework/Versions/\(version)/bin`
+- a version of python at some other programmer known location.

+Not many functions working yet but usdacat and usdchecker can be run and return values.

 ## Example Usage